-Verb Meaning Construction let to allow something to happen by not preventing it, or by giving permission Subject + causative verb + object + bare infinitive My boss lets me leave early.
-I'm letting my hair grow long. have to arrange for someone to do something I'll have my assistant send you a copy. make to compel someone to do something They should make him pay for the damage. permit/allow to give permission to someone to do something - more formal than 'let'; often used in the passive Subject + causative verb + object + infinitive The company permits all staff to take unpaid leave in the winter. get to arrange for or persuade someone to do something They allow their children to stay out later at the weekend.
-I got my colleagues to help me. force to compel someone to do something; stronger than 'make', often implying violence or strong pressure The robbers forced the bank staff to hand over the money. require to order someone to do something, especially because of a rule or law The airline requires all passengers to check in two hours before the flight. want / would like to wish for something to happen Gina wants Helen to help her.
-[Gina wants that I help her. ✗] Would you like me to come with you?
-[Would you like that I come with you? ✗] help to make it possible or easier for someone to do something Subject + 'help' + object + bare infinitive or infinitive She helped me (to) carry the bags. [more common without 'to']
+Verb Meaning Construction Subject + causative verb + object + bare infinitive let have make to allow something to happen by not preventing it, or by giving permission.\\ To arrange for someone to do something To compel someone to do something My boss lets me leave early.
+I'm letting my hair grow long.
+I'll have my assistant send you a copy.
+They should make him pay for the damage. permit/allow get force require want / would like to give permission to someone to do something - more formal than 'let'; often used in the passive to arrange for or persuade someone to do something to compel someone to do something; stronger than 'make', often implying violence or strong pressure to order someone to do something, especially because of a rule or law to wish for something to happen Subject + causative verb + object + infinitive The company permits all staff to take unpaid leave in the winter.
+They allow their children to stay out later at the weekend.
+I got my colleagues to help me.
+The robbers forced the bank staff to hand over the money.
+The airline requires all passengers to check in two hours before the flight.
+Gina wants Helen to help her.
+[Gina wants that I help her.]
+Would you like me to come with you?
+[Would you like that I come with you?] help to make it possible or easier for someone to do something Subject + 'help' + object + bare infinitive or infinitive She helped me (to) carry the bags. [more common without 'to']

 Note that some passive forms are also possible.
-For example:

-- At school, we were made to eat all our vegetables. - All visitors are required to show a valid form of ID.
+For example: At school, we were made to eat all our vegetables.

+All visitors are required to show a valid form of ID.